 The hike ends at the geothermal river surrounded by untamed wilderness.
 The water is shallow but wonderfully warm.
 Some say that bathing in Hveragerði hot river is even better than in the famous Blue Lagoon.
 Come and see for yourself!

 Want to skip the tedious research?
-Enjoy the company of an expert guide on our day trip Reykjadalur Hiking and Hot Springs.
-If you wish to extend your hike, check out our 4-Day Hiking and Hot Spring Adventure from Reykjavik.
+Enjoy the company of an expert guide on our day trip to Reykjadalur Hiking and Hot Springs.

 Hveragerdi has many excellent hiking trails to discover.
 For example, the “walkway of poets” will take you to the historical parts of the town.
 En route, discover three streets dedicated to painters, poets, and musicians.

 Other hikes take you to the main geothermal areas in Hveragerdi and around.
 Find walking and riding trails to the Ölfusdalur Valley, the Hengill area, Nesjavellir and Þingvellir.

 You can pick up a map of Hveragerdi at the Tourist Information Center in Sunnumörk Shopping Center.
 The map details all of the hiking trails and sights.

 Located in the town center, Hveragerði Geothermal Park is a remarkable place.
 Here you can boil an egg on a steaming vent or enjoy a natural clay foot bath.
 The park is also famous for its chewy hot spring bread.
 For centuries, Icelanders have been baking bread in the ground.
 Get a glimpse at the age-old baking process and take a bite of warm loaf.